sg16-unicode/sg16-meetings/README-2024.md

   - Jens replied that nothing prevents the locale being changed and that the best atomicity guarangee available is the default `std::locale` constructor; if you call it multiple times in close proximity and get different results, well, tough luck.
-  - Tom explained that consistency requires procuring a copy of the `std::locale` and reusing it until the message is complete.
+  - Tom explained that consistency requires procuring a `std::locale` copy and reusing it until the message is complete.
   - Victor suggested that should be specified somehow; that messages are formed in one locale, not multiple.
   - Steve equated the suggestion to instructing programmers not to do broken things.
   - Victor stated that this still leads to an exception class that potentially needs to be sensitive to